California Law Review

 Our results shed light on the implications of the current state of uncertainty surrounding Revlon and provide some direction for courts going forward.
 We theorize that Revlon is a monitoring standard whose effectiveness depends upon the judiciary’s credible commitment to intervene in biased transactions.
 The precise contours of the doctrine are unimportant as long as the judiciary retains a substantive avenue for intervention.
 Recent Delaware decisions in C&J and Corwin have been criticized for overly restricting Revlon, but we suggest that such concerns are overstated so long as Delaware judges continue to monitor the substance of transactions.
 Thus, in applying these decisions, Delaware judges should focus not on procedural aspects but the substantive component of transactions, which Revlon initially sought to regulate.

-Matthew D. Cain, Sean J. Griffith, Robert J. Jackson Jr., and Steven D. Solomon,
+Matthew D. Cain Ph.
+D., Sean J. Griffith, Robert J. Jackson Jr., and Steven D. Solomon,

 Does Revlon Matter?
 A Empirical and Theoretical Study, 108 Cal.
 L. Rev. 1683